 This can be a terrible deal for smaller investors – For example, someone investing $500 in the Growth Fund and earning an 8% annual return will have almost all of their gains wiped out by the account fee!
 The fee can be even more disastrous for Conservative or even Balanced investors, as the returns from those funds will likely be lower.
 The impact of the account fee gets smaller at higher balances, but can still be quite hefty compared to other investment products.

-All funds have a management fee of 0.31%, charged by Simplicity who manage the underlying funds.
+If you invest into any of Sugar Wallet’s funds, a management fee of 0.31% p.a. applies, and is charged by Simplicity who manage the underlying funds.
 This fee is reflected in a tiny deduction in your fund’s unit price every day.

 3. Other considerations